MAT: Culturally and Linguistically Diverse Education (33 credit hours)

 Tuition rates are set each academic year (which begins each Fall semester).
 Please see the current tuition rate HERE.

-Apply Here (The priority deadline to apply for Fall 2014 is Decemeber 1; however, there are still positions available so please apply now.)
+Apply Here (The priority deadline to apply for Fall 2015 is Decemeber 1)

 - Admission to Graduate School-please note that the Graduate School requires a 3.0 GPA on the last 60 credit hours.

 - Teaching licensure or enrollment in a teacher preparation program

 - Successful completion of all coursework (33 semester hours total)

 Contact Dr. Tom Griggs for more information